pkkw777/MatrixOperationsMVC/README.md

-# MatrixOperationsMVC
+# Matrix Operations MVC
-A simple Java matrix calculator in the console with various options using MVC.
+A Java matrix calculator in the console with various options using MVC

 MENU:
  1. Enter input matrices